 You should also check any allowances or reliefs to make sure you’re claiming them correctly and that the calculations are as expected.

 Can I challenge an HMRC decision?

-Call waiting times can be lengthy, especially at certain times of the year, such as around tax deadlines.
-If you have an accountant or another agent, get them on the case straight away!
+Call waiting times tend to be lengthy, especially at certain times of the year such as around tax deadlines.
+If you have an accountant or agent to represent you, get them on the case straight away!

 You can ask HMRC to cancel tax you owe if you think they’ve made a mistake because of both of the following:

 There was a delay in HMRC asking you for the tax